 Published: July 30, 2021

 Cyberattacks, or computer network attacks (CNAs) are rampant in today’s world and come in many different forms.
-Three common attacks include software or computer viruses, denial of service attacks and phishing scams.
+Hackers all over the world are constantly targeting computer users all over the world.
+These attacks are particularly prevalent against businesses.
+The three most common cyberattacks against businesses include software or computer viruses, denial of service attacks and phishing scams.

 Software or Computer Viruses